Larry Foote

-and former linebacker who is the co-defensive coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
-Foote previously served as the linebackers coach for the Arizona Cardinals from 2015 to 2018.
-He played college football at Michigan and was drafted by the Pittsburgh Steelers in the fourth round of the 2002 NFL Draft.

-Foote has also played briefly for the Detroit Lions and Arizona Cardinals.
-He earned two Super Bowl rings with the Steelers in Super Bowl XL and Super Bowl XLIII.
+and former player who currently serves as the run game coordinator and outside linebackers coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+He previously served as the linebackers coach for the Arizona Cardinals.
+Foote was an All-American playing college football for the Michigan Wolverines, and was selected by the Pittsburgh Steelers in the fourth round of the 2002 NFL draft.
+He also played briefly for the Detroit Lions and the Arizona Cardinals.
+In total, Foote played in the NFL as a linebacker for 13 seasons and earned two Super Bowl rings with the Steelers, Super Bowl XL and Super Bowl XLIII.
+Additionally, Foote received an AFC Championship watch on the road to the Steelers loss in Super Bowl XLV.

 College career

 Foote played college football at the University of Michigan where he started 28-of-48 games recording 212 tackles (145 solo) and 11 sacks for minus-91 yards and 53 stops for losses of 155 yards.
 He ranked fourth in school history in stops behind the line of scrimmage.

 Foote was an All-Big Ten Conference first-team choice by the league's coaches as a junior in 2000, earned second-team honors from the media, he played in every game during his freshman and sophomore season.
 He majored in physical education in the division of kinesiology.

-As a senior in 2001, Foote as a first-team All-American selection by Football News and a second-team selection by The Sporting News as a senior and was a consensus All-Big Ten Conference first-team honoree and Defensive Player of the Year, he received the 2001 Roger Zatkoff Award, given to the team's top linebacker.
+As a senior in 2001, Foote was a first-team All-American selection by Football News, a second-team selection by The Sporting News, a consensus All-Big Ten Conference first-team honoree and Defensive Player of the Year.
+He also received the Roger Zatkoff Award in 2001, given to the team's top linebacker.

 On October 27, playing for the 2001 Wolverines against Iowa, Foote set a school record with 7 tackles for a loss.
-The record stood until November 4, 2017 when Khaleke Hudson posted 8 against Minnesota in the Little Brown Jug rivalry game.
+The record stood until November 4, 2017, when Khaleke Hudson posted 8 against Minnesota in the Little Brown Jug rivalry game.